Atlanta Nursing Home Abuse Lawyers

 - Bruises around the genital area or breasts; and

-- Left unattended for long periods of time.
+- The victim being left unattended for long periods of time.

 A nursing home or other long-term elder care facility is required to provide adequate support and care to its residents; that is the bottom line.
 There is no excuse for their failure to do so, nor is there any excuse for subjecting patients to maltreatment.
 If you or a loved one has been abused by a nursing home care provider, the abuser and the home administrator may be held liable for the injuries and suffering they have caused.
 Contact the dedicated Atlanta injury attorneys at Grant Law Office today to learn more about your legal options at (404) 995-3955.